Thesis

 Perplexity’s first product, Bird SQL, launched in December 2022.
 It used a tool from OpenAI called Codex to help turn everyday language into computer code and search through databases like Twitter.
 The tool turned natural language search queries into SQL, which would then return Twitter-specific results, and even got the attention of Jack Dorsey.

 However, when Twitter announced it would stop allowing free access to its API in February 2023, the team decided to switch gears to focus on a core search product.
-By this time, ChatGPT was rapidly gaining popularity, having hit 100 million monthly active users within two months of launch, and the team saw an opportunity to create a product that addressed the potential of AI chatbots to source inaccurate information with unclear sourcing by adding citations for generated answers.
+By this time, ChatGPT was rapidly gaining popularity, having hit 100 million monthly active users within two months of launch, and the team saw an opportunity to create a product to address issues that some AI chatbots had, like serving up inaccurate information with unclear sources.
+Perplexity would also add citations for generated answers.

 Speaking on this topic, Srinivas noted that “citations are a great way to marry search and LLMs.”
 Perplexity developed a core vision “to become the best platform for answers and information” and launched an updated version of its Ask product in January 2023 focused on adding sources and follow-on questions to initial queries.
 The company described the launch as “the world’s first conversational search engine”, and it reached 2 million monthly active users within its first four months.